Bronchopulmonary Dysplasia (BPD)

 • Bronchodilators: Bronchodilators are medications that relax the muscles around the airways, making it easier to breathe.
 These are commonly used to relieve wheezing and improve airflow in infants with BPD.

 • Steroids: Steroids are anti-inflammatory medications that can reduce lung inflammation and improve breathing.
-They may be administered systemically or via inhalation, depending on the severity of the condition.
+They may be administered systemically or via inhalation, depending on the severity of bronchopulmonary dysplasia in neonates.

 • Nutritional Support: Nutritional support involves ensuring adequate caloric intake to promote growth and development.
 Infants with BPD often require higher calorie formulas or supplements due to their increased energy expenditure from breathing efforts.